awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 ## Prerequisites<a name="tutorial-cwe-prereqs"></a>

 This tutorial assumes the following:
-+ You can sign in to the AWS Management Console as an IAM user from the management account in your organization\.
++ You can sign in to the AWS Management Console as an IAM user from the management account \(formerly known as the "master account"\) in your organization\.
 The IAM user must have permissions to create and configure a log in CloudTrail, a function in Lambda, a topic in Amazon SNS, and a rule in CloudWatch\.
 For more information about granting permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*, or the guide for the service for which you want to configure access\.
 + You have access to an existing Amazon Simple Storage Service \(Amazon S3\) bucket \(or you have permissions to create a bucket\) to receive the CloudTrail log that you configure in step 1\.

 **Important**